ayselbilici/uitesting-with-espresso/README.md

 #UiTesting With Espresso Framework

-Test automation for Login function.
+Test automation for Login function with more than one scenarios.